 Knowing which archetype your business is often subjective but help is at hand!
 Over the past decade, many of us have gotten to know the various unique characters within the Marvel Cinematic Universe and specifically, the Avengers.
 Let’s check out the brand archetypes through the attributes of our favourite Marvel characters.
 Do you recognise yourself?

-Here are the 12 basic archetypes, a brand can assume.. according to the Marvel Cinematic Universe.
+Here are the 12 basic archetypes a brand can assume according to the Marvel Cinematic Universe.

 A super brief history of Jungian Archetypes

-One of my favourite things about being a Marketeer is how your mind reacts to the world around you.
+One of my favourite things about being a Marketer is how your mind reacts to the world around you.
 Throughout my career I have developed new senses.
 As a designer my brain reformats every menu in a restaurant.
 As an information architect I judge every establishment based on their website user journey.

-To many cultures Chakras are responsible for disturbing the life energy, for one incredibly evolved gentleman called Carl Jung it was the basis of his work in Archetypes.
+To many cultures Chakras are responsible for disturbing the life energy.
+For one incredibly evolved gentleman called Carl Jung, it was the basis of his work in archetypes.